Written by Mattie

 Three Herbed Focaccia Recipe

-For the herbed olive oil1/3 cup olive oil
+For the herbed olive oil1/3 cup extra virgin olive oil

 1 Tablespoon fresh basil, chopped